NeoRoo

 Feedback on Functional & Visual Cues

-I sought feedback on very crude version of the screens from 2 researchers involved in the user researchers, 2 Interaction designers.
+I sought feedback on very crude version of the screens from 2 researchers, 2 Interaction designers.
 Below are some of the feedback, I received.

 • Needed a clear indication of baby's temperature that calls to action